oconnor663/jacko.io/posts/async_two.md

 Having seen `JobFuture` above, there's really nothing else new here.
-From the outside, it feels magical that we can run all these child futures at once, but on the inside, all we're doing is looping over a `Vec` and calling `poll` on each element.
-What makes this work is the guarantee that each call to `poll` will return quickly, and the guarantee that if we return `Pending` we'll get called again later.
+From the outside, it feels magical that we can run all these child futures at once, but on the inside, all we're doing is calling `poll` on the elements of a `Vec`.
+What makes this work is that each call to `poll` returns quickly, and that when we return `Pending` we get called again later.

-Note that we're taking a shortcut by ignoring the outputs of the child futures.
-We're getting away with that because we only use our version of `join_all` with `job`, which has no return value, but the real `join_all` returns a `Vec<F::Output>`, and it does need to do some extra bookkeeping.
+Note that we're taking a shortcut by ignoring the outputs of child futures.[^payload] We can get away with that because we only use our version of `join_all` with `job`, which has no return value.
+The real `join_all` returns a `Vec<F::Output>`, and it need to do some more bookkeeping.

+[^payload]: Specifically, when we call `.is_pending()` on the result of `poll`,
+    we ignore any value that `Poll::Ready` might be carrying.

 Onward!